marcojakob/edu.makery/source/_posts/2012-11-27-javafx-tutorial-addressapp-5.md

 2. Select each menu item in the Hierarchy view.
 In the Code view under *On Action* you should see a choice of all the `@FXML` methods of the controller.
 Choose the corresponding method for each menu item.
 {% img /images/javafx-addressapp/part-5/addressapp03.png %}
-**If you don't see the choices in On Action:** Because of a bug in the *Developer Preview of Scene Builder 1.1* you have to remove the controller from the root, hit enter, and add it again.
-I had to do this after every restart of Scene Builder!
+*If you don't see the choices in On Action*: Because of a [bug](http://javafx-jira.kenai.com/browse/DTL-5402) in Scene Builder you have to remove the controller from the root, hit enter, and add it again.
+I had to do this after every restart of Scene Builder! (**fixed in Scene Builder 1.1 beta 17 and above!**)

 3. Close Scene Builder and hit **Refresh (F5)** on your project's root folder.
 This will make Eclipse aware of the changes you made in Scene Builder.